-- (a) Fines may be assessed against employees of CNE or employees of the Commission pursuant to the authority provided in the Indian Civil Rights Act of 1968 (as amended); - (5) A list of regulatory authorities that conduct background investigations of, and license vendors; - (6) Procedures and standards for the internal audit of all major Gaming areas of the Nation's Gaming Facilities in accordance with the internal audit requirements set forth in 25 C.F.R.
-Parts 542 and 543; - (7) Procedures and regulations to provide any affected person or entity the right to due process and the right to appeal any adverse action taken by the Commission; - (8) Regulations governing hearings, the issuance of subpoenas, receipt of evidence, and adjudication of appeals, as stated in Section 307 of this Ordinance; - (9) Regulations to allow for the voluntary and involuntary exclusion of certain persons from the Nation's Gaming Facilities; - (D) Certify gaming devices in accordance with established procedures and as required by the Compact and 25 C.F.R.
-Parts 543 and 547; - (E) Hold hearings, issue subpoenas, receive evidence, and adjudicate appeals, all in accordance with CBC-approved regulations, on matters related to licensing and enforcement actions taken by the Commission; - (F) Adjudicate Patron tort claims and prize claims in accordance with applicable laws and CBC-approved regulations; - (G) Approve and enter into contracts and other agreements on behalf of the Commission subject to the limitations set forth at Section 308 of this Ordinance; - (H) Establish, adopt, and cause to be implemented policies and procedures, including personnel policies, that are applicable to the Commission and its employees; - (I) Monitor and oversee the regulation and enforcement of the Nation's Gaming by ensuring that the Executive Director and Commission staff accomplish the duties set forth in Section 333 of this Ordinance; and - (J) Any other duties or powers not prohibited herein that the Commission determines are necessary to monitor and oversee the regulation of the Nation's Gaming.
+- (a) Fines may be assessed against employees of CNE or employees of the Office of the Gaming Commissioner pursuant to the authority provided in the Indian Civil Rights Act of 1968 (as amended); - (5) A list of regulatory authorities that conduct background investigations of, and license vendors; - (6) Procedures and standards for the internal audit of all major Gaming areas of the Nation's Gaming Facilities in accordance with the internal audit requirements set forth in 25 C.F.R.
+Parts 542 and 543; - (7) Regulations to allow for the voluntary and involuntary exclusion of certain persons from the Nation's Gaming Facilities; - (C) Certify gaming devices in accordance with established procedures and as required by the Compact and 25 C.F.R.
+Parts 543 and 547; - (D) Ensure that the CNE annual audit under Section 213 of this Ordinance is secured; - (E) Approve and enter into contracts and other agreements on behalf of the Commissioner subject to the limitations set forth at Section 307 of this Ordinance; - (F) Establish, adopt, and cause to be implemented policies and procedures, including personnel policies, that are applicable to the Office of the Gaming Commissioner and its employees; - (G) Management of the budget of the Office of the Gaming Commissioner; - (H) Direct supervisory authority over all employees of the Office of the Gaming Commissioner; - (I) Enforcement of this Ordinance and CBC-approved regulations, including but not limited to: - (1) Conduct appropriate background investigations of Primary Management Officials, Key Employees, and other persons required to be licensed or permitted; - (2) Report results of background investigations, as required, to the NIGC; - (3) Obtain and process fingerprints; - (4) Make licensing eligibility determinations and issue tiered Gaming licenses for Gaming Employees, Gaming Vendors, and others whose licensure is required; - (5) Make permitting eligibility determinations and issue permits for Non-Gaming Employees, Non-Gaming Vendors, and others requiring a permit; - (6) May issue Gaming Vendor licenses by reciprocity to applicants that are currently licensed by trustworthy regulatory authorities; - (7) Issue permits, registration, and waivers to employees or vendors, if they meet requirements; - (8) Issue Gaming Facility licenses; - (9) Assess and collect fees related to the processing of applications for permits, registration, and licensure, as applicable, of employees of CNE, employees of the Office of the Gaming Commissioner, and vendors; - (10) Assess fines, as applicable, related to enforcement actions for violations of this Ordinance or any other applicable Gaming laws and regulations; all fines assessed shall be paid directly to the Comanche Nation Tax Commission;